Halter Horse Showing: The Perfect Setup

 Your horse doesn’t have to be perfect every time.
 Let the judge look at your horse and when he moves away to look at another horse, reset a foot and set up your horse properly.
 The judge will come back to look at your horse again.

 A good way to learn more about showing halter horses is to watch top trainers and amateurs.
 You can learn a lot that way.

 And always, when you are in the show ring, act professionally and be courteous at all times to the judge and your fellow competitors.

-Ted Turner Jr. realized early in life that his goal was to train and show world-class horses throughout the United States.
-This dream has been fulfilled as he has become one of the industry’s top horsemen.
+AQHA Professional Horseman Ted Turner Jr. realized early in life that his goal was to train and show world-class horses throughout the United States.
+This dream has been fulfilled, as he has become one of the industry’s top horsemen.

-With 64 AQHA world championships, Ted has won more than any other open exhibitor and topped his mentor Jerry Wells’ record in 2006.
-He currently lives in Thackerville, Oklahoma.
+With 99 AQHA world championships, Ted topped his mentor Jerry Wells’ record in 2006.
+He currently lives in Whitesboro, Texas.